PhilRunninger/bufselect/README.md

 ```
 nnoremap <silent> <leader>b :ShowBufferList<CR>
 ```
-This mapping is not done by this plugin, so as not to interfere with any existing mappings you may have.
+The mapping is not done by this plugin, so as not to interfere with any existing mappings you may have.

 ## Settings
 ### Key Mappings